Quantum constraint learning for quantum approximate optimization algorithm

 \subsection{Cost landscape discussion}

-Barren plateaus is a phenomena, in which, for a wide class of reasonable parameterized quantum circuits, the probability that the gradient along any reasonable direction is non-zero to some fixed precision is exponentially small as a function of the number of qubits\cite{McClean_2018}.
-It was shown that a cost function with local observables leads to at worst a polynomially vanishing gradient\cite{Cerezo_2021}.
-Note that both cost functions introduced above are local in nature and hence in its purest form, does not have issues of barren plateaus.
-In fact, Ref\cite{khatri2019quantum} numerically showed that the Local Hilbert-Schmidt Test avoids barren landscapes.
-Although both these costs are local, in our numerical simulations, we observe that in the case of complete mixers, a QPU call-efficient cost function converges much faster than the qubit-efficient method.
-This is most probably an outcome of the inherent one to many input-output mapping of the cost function leading to the optimization getting stuck in between the multiple local minima or saddle points.
+Barren plateau is a phenomenon in which, for a broad class of reasonable parameterized quantum circuits, the probability that the gradient along any reasonable direction is non-zero to some fixed precision is exponentially small as a function of the number of qubits\cite{McClean_2018}.
+It was shown that a cost function with local observables leads to, at worst, a polynomially vanishing gradient\cite{Cerezo_2021}.
+Both cost functions introduced above are local and, hence, in their purest form, do not have barren plateaus issues.
+Although both these costs are local, in our numerical simulations, we observe that in the case of complete mixers, the one-to-many cost function converges much faster than the one-to-one.
+This is most probably an outcome of the inherent one-to-many input-output mapping of the cost function, which leads to the optimization getting stuck between the multiple local minima or saddle points.
 This again was verified by having a one-to-one mapping (ring mixer) where both the cost functions converge to similar values with the same resource.